Many adults use marijuana to cope with ADHD, but there are some risks.

 For ADHD patients who do choose cannabis treatment, Dr. Bearman sometimes prescribes two and a half milligrams of Marinol, two or three times a day.

 A relatively low dose of cannabis with a low amount of THC will also treat symptoms, he says.
-Dr. Milz says a portion of CBD seems to help patients with pronounced impulsiveness.
+Dr. Milz says a portion of CBD for add seems to help patients with pronounced impulsiveness.